VRB-25: Predecessors and successors

-In the 2010s, LED lamps began replacing incandescent lamps in lighthouse applications, so it seemed likely that the twenty year replacement will be with an LED light source.
-In fact, several VLB-44 LED beacons, also made by Vega Industries, have been installed by the USCG, including one at White Island Light.
+In the 2010s, LED lamps began replacing incandescent lamps in lighthouse applications, so it seems likely the twenty year replacement will use an LED light source.
+In fact, several VLB-44 LED beacons, also made by Vega Industries, have been installed by the USCG at several locations, including White Island Light and Wood Island Light.
+In at least one case, a VLB-44 was removed and returned to a VRB-25 in 2022 at Whaleback Light to maintain the rotating light signature.

-From the first use of lighthouses with flashing lights, the light source has been continuous.
-Turning a flame on and off was impractical and flashing an incandescent electric lamp reduces its life substantially.
-The characteristic seen by the observer has been achieved by rotating a lens system.
-Since LEDs can be flashed on and off without degrading their lives, it appears that the VRB-25 is the last use of rotating beacons in lighthouses.
+From the first use of lighthouses with flashing lights, the light source has been continuous, because turning a flame on and off is impractical and flashing an incandescent electric lamp reduces its life substantially.
+The flashing light signature seen by the observer has been achieved by rotating a lens system.
+Since LEDs can be flashed on and off without degrading their lives, it is likely the VRB-25 is the last use of rotating beacons in lighthouses.

 Issues

 Although the units have been successful in their adoption, there has been occasional controversy (at Egg Rock Light in Maine, for example) when the Coast Guard has removed the lantern from the tower after installing a VRB-25.
 This seemed logical since the lantern required maintenance and the VRB-25 is designed to sit outside, but it changed the traditional look of the towers.
 After public protest, a replacement lantern house was installed at Egg Rock Light in 1986.
 All the VRB-25s listed below, except Piedras Blancas, still have lanterns.

 While the beam is visible at its listed range, it is a more focused beam than that produced by a glass Fresnel lens.
 Some navigators don't like this, finding it harder to see under some conditions.
 It is easy to see the difference from many points around Boston Harbor, where the VRB-25 at The Graves Light and the 2nd order glass Fresnel lens at Boston Light are both visible.
 Of course, the original first order Fresnel lens at The Graves stood twelve feet high and weighed several tons.
 Its many pieces of glass required periodic careful cleaning and alignment.